Hikiwari Natto & Kotsubu Natto : What types of Natto beans are they?

 |Japanese Dried Fermented Soybeans – Hoshi Natto|

-(Reference page of this article : Wikipedia 納豆 )
+(Reference page : Wikipedia 納豆 )